 Fragrant, cheerful Mirabilis jalapa goes by many names.
 The most popular name, “Four O’Clocks” came about because the flowers open in late afternoon.
 Four O’Clock flowers remain open until morning and on cloudy days they may not close at all.
-Their other common name “Marvel of Peru” is probably because they are native to the topical areas of South America.
+Another common name “Marvel of Peru” is probably because they are native to the tropical areas of South America.
 And Mirabilis means wonderful, in Latin.

 - Leaves: Opposite, slightly pointed oval leaves and multi-branching stems.

 - Flowers: Trumpet-shaped, 5 petal flowers come in pink, red, yellow, white and some bi-colors.
 Flowers have a slight vanilla scent and open in the late afternoon through the evening.

 CAUTION: The seeds of Four O'clocks are poisonous if ingested.

 Mirabilis jalapa, Synonym: Mirabilis lindheimeri